luxkatana/basic_realtime_face_recognition/README.md

 <li> Press Q to close the application </li>
 </ul>

-3. And finally, run the main script
+3.And finally, run the main script
 ```
 python main.py
 ```